Harry Bowman: International president

 Bowman succeeded Harry Henderson as Outlaws international president after his mentor resigned due to ongoing legal issues, and he was appointed the club's leader at a summit in Joliet, Illinois in February 1984.
 He relocated the Outlaws' international headquarters from Chicago to Detroit and conducted his presidential activities from the Detroit chapter's fortified clubhouse on Warren Avenue, overseeing various matters, from setting the club's policies regarding rival motorcycle gangs to monitoring the activities of members.
-Upon his ascendency to the Outlaws presidency, Bowman moved to the affluent Detroit suburb of Grosse Pointe Farms, where he lived with his wife and three children and enrolled his daughters, Kellie, Krystin and Kortney, in expensive local private schools.
-Eschewing the stereotypical long haired, bearded biker image, he was generally clean shaven, sporting neatly-coiffed hair and was known to wear expensive suits.
-Bowman travelled in a custom-made, armor-plated Cadillac and was usually accompanied by at least one armed bodyguard.
+Upon his ascendency to the Outlaws presidency, Bowman moved to the affluent Detroit suburb of Grosse Pointe Farms, where he lived with his wife and three daughters, Kellie, Krystin and Kortney, who he enrolled in expensive local private schools.
+Eschewing the stereotypical long-haired, bearded biker image, he was generally clean shaven, sporting neatly coiffed hair and was known to wear expensive suits.
+Bowman travelled in a custom-made, armor-plated Cadillac automobile and was usually accompanied by at least one armed bodyguard.
 Federal Bureau of Investigation (FBI) agent Bill Randall said that Bowman "went against the grain and kept one foot in the straight world and the other in the biker world, while most of those guys want to stay as far away from the two-car garage and picket fence thing as possible".
 By the early 1990s, Bowman maintained dual residency in Michigan and Florida.
 In addition to his wife and a mistress in Detroit, he also had numerous girlfriends across the country.